Whānau Mārama

 Set across the laneways, storefronts, and shared spaces of Commercial Bay, Whānau Mārama brought together Māori artists and researchers under the whetū of Matariki — forming a living map of Indigenous knowledge, memory, and future-making.

-Within this wider constellation, I presented a site-responsive activation that moved through the precinct — embedding cultural narrative into the everyday rhythms and hums of the city.
+Within the wider kaupapa led by curator Jade Townsend, I developed a site-responsive activation that moved through the precinct — embedding cultural narrative into the everyday rhythms and hums of the city.
+Working across spatial intervention, storytelling, and public engagement, the activation repositioned commercial environments as sites of whakapapa, exchange, and collective reflection.

 It operated within the everyday.